BaffledBear/ursakhiin.com/content/about.md

 Please join him on his adventure as he tells you about his projects and personal growth.

-Yes, I know how the name sounds.
-We can get this out of the way and answer some FAQs.
+Yes, he knows how the name sounds.

+### Quick answer to FAQs

-* I do not own a bear costume
+* He does not own a bear costume
-* The only growling I do is general grumbling in my sleep
+* The only growling he does is general grumbling in his sleep
-* I do snore
+* He does snore
-* I do give great big hugs
+* He does give great big hugs
-* I do enjoy long slumbers
+* He does enjoy long slumbers
-* I do love honey
+* He does love honey
-* I do enjoy raw fish
+* He does enjoy raw fish